 Summary of controlled drugs schedules1,3

 Schedule Description Schedule 1 Includes drugs that are limited to research or other special purposes considered to be in the public interest; receive the highest level of control.
 Schedule 2 Includes the majority of the opioids, major stimulants, secobarbital and amphetamine; special requirements regarding their supply, storage and record keeping.
 Schedule 3 Includes the synthetic opioids buprenorphine and pentazocine, together with other substances including temazepam; some special requirements regarding their supply, storage and record keeping; however, their use does not have to be detailed within a controlled drugs book.
 Schedule 4 Includes benzodiazepines and anabolic steroids; supply similar to other prescription only medicines and no special requirements for their storage and record keeping.
-Schedule 5 Includes preparations of some controlled drugs when present in medicinal products of very low strengths and in compound with other active or inert ingredients; opioids include codeine (<2.5% base concentration) and medicinal opium or morphine (<0.2% base concentration); supply either by prescription or over-the-counter at pharmacies and no special requirements for their storage and record keeping.
+Schedule 5 Includes preparations of certain controlled drugs, that present in medicinal products of low strength; opioids include codeine (<2.5% base concentration) and medicinal opium or morphine (<0.2% base concentration); supply either by prescription or over-the-counter at pharmacies and no special requirements for their storage and record keeping.

 The vast majority of the available opioids are controlled drugs and fall into one of the above schedules.
 However, exceptions include certain doses of codeine that fall under the Pharmacy Only “P” category of OTC medicines and are invariably combination products e.g. Solpadeine (paracetamol 500 mg/codeine phosphate 8 mg) or Nurofen Plus (ibuprofen 200 mg/codeine phosphate 12.8 mg).4

 As the schedules dictate how each drug should be supplied, stored and documented, it is important to know which opioid falls into which category when prescribing.